Resources

 In our practice resources section, you will find close to 200 articles directly related to the practices of professional psychologists including common legal, ethical, and business issues that may arise.
 These articles, written by Samuel Knapp, Rachael Baturin, Allan Tepper, and other experts were designed to be clearly written and responsive to the everyday needs of professional psychologists in Pennsylvania.

-Alcohol & Drug Use Anxiety & Stress Association Updates Children & Adolescents Cultural Identity Depression Eating Disorders Family Grief & Loss Health and Safety Life Transitions Mental Health Topics Older Adults Practice Resources Psychological Treatment PTSD and Trauma Suicide
+Alcohol & Drug Use Anxiety & Stress Children & Adolescents Cultural Identity Depression Eating Disorders Family Grief & Loss Health and Safety Life Transitions Older Adults Other Practice Resources Psychological Treatment PTSD and Trauma Suicide

 Read Post